sammyhenningsson/hal_presenter/README.md

 end
 PostSerializer.to_hal   # => {"_links": {"self": {"href": "/posts/1"}}}
 ```
-When a block is passed to `link`, the return value of that block is whats ends up as the href of the link.
+When a block is passed to `link`, the return value of that block is what ends up as the href of the link.
 ``` ruby
 class PostSerializer
   include HALDecorator